jonhayjr/Static-Node-Express-Site/README.md

 Changed font to Nunito.

 1. Project Image Over Effect
-Added box shadow and scale effect to project images on hover.
+Added box shadow effect to project images on hover.

 1. Error Pages Styling
 Added error class with red font color and uppercase lettering for h1 and h2 elements.